geoserver/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

 The **MOSAIC_DIR** contains all mosaic granules files and the 3 needed configuration files.
 The files are in ``.properties`` format.

-.. note:: Every tif file must have a naming convention: {coveragename}_{timestamp}_[{elevation}].tif
+.. note:: Every tif file must follow the same naming convention.
+In this tutorial will be used {coveragename}_{timestamp}.tif

 In a properties file you specify your properties in a  key-value manner: e.g. `myproperty=myvalue`

+The configuration files needed are:

-1. **datastore.properties**: contains all relevant information responsible for connecting to the database
+1. **datastore.properties**: contains all relevant information responsible for connecting to the database in which the spatial indexes of the mosaic will be stored
 2. **indexer.properties**: specifies the name of the time-variant attribute, the elevation attribute and the type of the attributes
-3. **timeregex.properties**: specifies the regular expression pattern to access to the file
+3. **timeregex.properties**: specifies the regular expression used to extract the time information from the filename.

+All the configuration files must be placed in the root of the **MOSAIC_DIR**.
+The granule images could be placed also in **MOSAIC_DIR** subfolders.

+Please note that **datastore.properties** isn't mandatory.
+The plugin provides two possibilities to access to time series data:

+* **Using a shapefile** in order to store the granules indexes.
+That's the default behavior without providing the *datastore.properties* file.
+* **Using a DBMS**, which maps the timestamp to the corresponding raster source.
+The former uses the **time** attribute for access to the granule from the mapping table.

+For production installation is strong reccomended the usage of a DBMS instead of shapefile in order to improve performances.

+Otherwise the usage of a shapefile could be useful in development and test environments due to less configurations are needed.

 datastore.properties
 """"""""""""""""""""

+Here is shown an example of datastore.properties suitable for Postgis.

 .. list-table::
-   :widths: 15 5 80
+   :widths: 15 20 75

    * - **Parameter**
      - **Mandatory**
      - **Description**
    * - *SPI*
-     - Y
+     - **Y**
      - The factory class used for the datastore e.g. org.geotools.data.postgis.PostgisNGDataStoreFactory
    * - *host*
-     - Y
+     - **Y**
      - The host name of the database.
    * - *port*
-     - Y
+     - **Y**
      - The port of the database
    * - *database*
-     - Y
+     - **Y**
      - The name/instance of the database.
    * - *schema*
-     - Y
+     - **Y**
      - The name of the database schema.
    * - *user*
-     - Y
+     - **Y**
      - The database user.
    * - *passwd*
-     - Y
+     - **Y**
      - The database password.
    * - *Loose bbox*
-     - Y
+     - **N** default 'false'
      - Boolean value to specify if loosing the bounding box.
    * - *Estimated extend*
-     - Y
+     - **N** default 'true'
      - Boolean values to specify if the extent of the data should be estimated.
    * - *validate connections*
-     - Y
+     - **N** default 'true'
      - Boolean value to specify if the connection should be validated.
    * - *Connection timeout*
-     - Y
+     - **N** default '20'
      - Specifies the timeout in minutes.
    * - *preparedStatements*
-     - Y
+     - **N** default 'false'
      - Boolean flag that specifies if for the database queries prepared statements should be used.
 This improves performant, because the database query parser has to parse the query only once

+.. note:: The first 8 parameters are valid for each DBMS used, the last 4 may vary from different DBMS. for more informations see `GeoTools JDBC documentation <http://docs.geotools.org/latest/userguide/library/jdbc/index.html>`_

 indexer.properties
 """"""""""""""""""